invap/rt-monitor-example-app/README.md

         format = "protosmt2"
         file = "bariscorrect.protosmt2"
 ```
+By default, the files are expected to be found in the location designated by the attribute `working_directory`.
+If such attribute is not present, then the path of the analysis framework specification is used instead.
+Nonetheless, if the `file` attribute of a property is specified by a string starting with `/` of `.`, the path section of the value of the attribute (i.e., the substring starting at position 0 and ending right before the last occurrence of `/`) overrides the default.

 Below there is a list of the properties involved in the above, accompanied by its rationale.
 The reader is pointed to Section [Specification language for describing the analysis framework](https://github.com/invap/rt-monitor/blob/main/README.md#specification-language "Specification language for describing the analysis framework") for a detailed explanation of the syntax used to write each type of formula.